What’s an Air Conditioning Energy Efficiency Inspection report and am I complying with the latest legislation?

 The EPBD requires ‘regular inspection’ of air-conditioning systems with an effective rated output of more than 12kW and the inspections must take place at least once every five years.

-We have summarised the four time frame requirements below: –
+We have summarised a four-stage time frame below:

 For all new air conditioning systems installed on or after 1 January 2008, the first inspection must take place within five years of the date when the system was first put into service.